 The Corporation provides care to residents who meet certain criteria under its charity care policy at amounts less than its established rates.
 Because the Corporation does not pursue collection of amounts determined to qualify as charity care, they are not reported as revenue.
 In addition, the Corporation considers contractual allowances charity care.
-The total amount of charity care provided under these policies was \$1,154,089 for the year ended December 31, 2006, of which the amount of charges foregone for services and supplies was approximately \$192,741.
+The total amount of charity care provided under these policies was \$1,348,153 and \$1,154,089 for the years ended December 31, 2007 and 2006, respectively, of which the amount of charges foregone for services and supplies was approximately \$165,645 and \$192,741, respectively.